 Once a student moves into SMC campus housing, they are responsible for the terms listed in their contract.
 This includes both the Fall and Spring semesters.
-Students may request an early cancellation of their contract by completing the Cancellation Request in the ResLife Portal.
+Students may request an early contract cancellation by completing the Cancellation Request in the ResLife Portal.
 Students canceling after the start of the semester will be responsible for all Residence Life fees for that semester.
-A \$1,000 cancellation fee will be charged for any semester that has not yet started.
+A \$1,000 cancellation fee will be charged for any semester that has not started.